TITLE 77: PUBLIC HEALTH

 a) The SEMSV Program shall have a designated person assigned and available 24 hours per day every day of the year to receive and dispatch all requests for aeromedical services.
 For fixed-wing aircraft programs, a telephone answering service may be used.

-b) Training of the designated person shall be commensurate with the scope of responsibility of the communications center and pertinent to the air medical service, including:
+b) Education of the designated person shall be commensurate with the scope of responsibility of the communications center and pertinent to the air medical service, including:

-1) Knowledge of EMS roles and responsibilities of the various levels of training;
+1) Knowledge of EMS roles and responsibilities of the various levels of education;

 2) Knowledge of Federal Aviation Administration and Federal Communications Commission regulations;